Chris Evans Rumored to Make His Marvelous Return as Captain America in Mysterious Project - E! Online

 On Jan.
 14, Deadline reported Chris will return as Steve Rogers (aka Captain America) in at least one more film, if not two.
 The outlet notes it likely won't be for another solo Captain America movie, but rather an appearance by the superhero in another Marvel flick, similar to how Iron Man (Robert Downey Jr.) reappeared in Captain America: Civil War and Spider-Man: Homecoming.

-The film is not set in stone, as Chris himself seemed to shut down the rumors on Thursday afternoon by tweeting, "News to me" with a shrugging emoji.
+The film is not set in stone, as Chris himself seemed to shut down the rumors on Thursday afternoon by tweeting, "News to me," along with a shrugging emoji.
+However, he did enjoy reading all the fan theories, writing, "Some of the gif responses are priceless" and "good work, everyone."

 So, it remains unclear if, when and how Chris will return, but Deadline noted his options are "unlimited."
 According to Variety, details of his all-American comeback are still "vague."